Unsere SNBThemenInvestitionenMethodology

 1. Introduction

 Below, we outline the methodology used to estimate the full portfolio of the Swiss National Bank (SNB), including both reported and estimated equity holdings, available here.
-In this update, we added a column that indicates whether the SNB is investing in a fossil fuel expansionist, using data from Urgewald‘s GOGEL and GCEL lists.
+We include a column that indicates whether the SNB is investing in a fossil fuel expansionist, using data from Urgewald‘s GOGEL , MCEL and GCEL lists.

-In the procedure section, we outline the steps used to estimate the undisclosed portion of the SNB’s equity portfolio and determine how much of the national bank’s investments are directed toward fossil fuel sectors.
-We then provide an overview of the background data we use to develop these estimates.
-In the SNB’s investment exclusions section, we list and source all the exclusion criteria followed by the SNB.
-We then dedicate section 5 and 6 to reviewing the estimates and providing potential sources of error.
-We conclude the document with a working example.
+In the procedure section, we outline the steps used to estimate the undisclosed portion of the SNB’s equity portfolio.
+We then provide an overview of the background data used to develop these estimates.
+The SNB’s investment exclusions section lists all exclusion criteria followed by the SNB, along with their sources.
+Sections 5 and 6 are dedicated to reviewing the estimates and identifying potential sources of error.
+The document concludes with a working example.

 2. Procedure

 For the estimation detailed in this methodology paper, we use as a reference the MSCI All Country World Index, hereafter MSCI ACWI, see WEIGHTS IN “iShares MSCI ACWI ETF” and Exclusion of futures on stock indices.
-Subsequently, for the known investments of the SNB (see Known equity investments of the SNB), we calculate the real weight in the SNB Portfolio per security.
-We adjust the weights because the ones provided by financial databases such as Refinitiv and S&P Capital IQ reflect only the reported equity, which amounts to 76.3% as of June 2024.
+Subsequently, for the known investments of the SNB (see Known equity investments of the SNB), we calculate the real weight in the SNB portfolio per security.
+We adjust the weights because the ones provided by financial databases such as LSEG Workspace reflect only the reported equity, which amounts to 77.1% of the full portfolio as of June 2025.
 We then calculate the ratio between the weight in the SNB equity portfolio and the weight in the world market index “MSCI ACWI” (if listed there).

-In the next step, we take the average of these ratios which is 1.1 according to the filings in June, 2024.
-In order to estimate the undisclosed SNB investments, we multiply the average ratio by the weight of the undisclosed companies in MSCI ACWI.
+In the next step, we take the average of these ratios which is 1.14 according to the filings in June 2025.
+To estimate the undisclosed SNB investments, we multiply the average ratio by the weight of the undisclosed companies in MSCI ACWI.
 The product of this multiplication gives us an estimate of the percentage weight of the undisclosed companies in the SNB equity portfolio.
-In a final step, we multiply the estimated percentage weight of the undisclosed companies by the total value of SNB’s investments in equities as of June 2024.
+In a final step, we multiply the estimated percentage weight of the undisclosed companies by the total value of SNB’s investments in equities as of June 2025.
 The product is an estimate of SNB’s investment in the company which we previously had no information about.

 3. The Data

-The data we use to estimate SNB’s undisclosed investments is split into weights in MSCI ACWI which we obtained from iShares MSCI ACWI ETF, and SNB’s known investments in equity obtained from the financial database Refinitiv.
-The weights and SNB’s investments are per June 30, 2024.
+The data we use to estimate SNB’s undisclosed investments is split into weights in MSCI ACWI which we obtained from iShares MSCI ACWI ETF, and SNB’s known investments in equity obtained from the financial database LSEG Workspace.
+The weights and SNB’s investments are per June 30, 2025.
 We choose this data based on SNB’s publication of its equity-share in its foreign exchange reserves (published every quarter) as well as the last filings of disclosed investments.

 3.1.
 Weights in Ishares MSCI ACWI